vicramon/ember-tutorial/chapters/ember-view.md

 # Ember View

-Views are one of the most fun and powerful objects in Ember.
+The View is one of the most powerful objects in Ember.
 You can think of a view as a wrapper for a template.
 It contains all the javascript you might want to execute on the template and all it manages the logic around attributes and class names.

 ## Talking to the Controller